AzhaghuMaathavan/JS-FrontEnd/React/notes.md

 LifeCycle :

-It refers to the series of stages a component goes through from the moment it is created until it is removed from the application.You can thing of it as the "birth, growth, and death" of a component.
+It refers to the series of stages a component goes through from the moment it is created until it is removed from the application.You can think of it as the "birth, growth, and death" of a component.

 2.Lifecycle of React Component